With its wings partially lifted and sharp beak open in expectation, the eagle seems intent on some unseen prey below.

-A native of Fujian, Huang Shen came to Yangzhou in 1724 to make his living as a painter in a city of wealthy merchants.
-Huang needed years to develop a style that met the taste of his clients.
+Huang Shen’s swift painting style is paralleled in his calligraphy.
+The vertical line in running script echoes the fluid form of the eagle on a tree trunk covered with a twisted vine.
+A native of Fujian province, Huang came to Yangzhou in 1724 to make his living as a painter.
+He needed years to develop a style that met the taste of his clients.
 He eventually became known as a figure painter and as one of the Eccentrics from Yangzhou, a group of local artists known for their unorthodox painting style.

-The information about this object, including provenance information, is based on historic information and may not be currently accurate.
+The information about this object, including provenance, may not be currently accurate.
 If you notice a mistake or have additional information about this object, please email firstname.lastname@example.org.